 The global communications industry is evolving around a convergence of voice, data and video or content-based communications.
-Market factors including regulatory decisions, new technologies and industry consolidation have stimulated new investment in the sector.
-These dynamics are bringing new competitors to the market, such as Apple and Google, challenging existing industry competitors to explore new business models, and driving consolidation within sectors such as traditional wireline and wireless telecommunications.
+Market factors including regulatory decisions, new technologies, especially wireless devices and applications, and industry consolidation have stimulated growth and new investment in the sector.
+These dynamics are bringing new competitors to the market, such as Apple, Google and Netflix, challenging existing industry competitors to explore new business models, and driving consolidation within sectors such as traditional wireline and wireless telecommunications.
 In addition, cable communications companies that historically primarily offered video services are now positioning themselves as providers of voice and other data and content services.
-Wireline, wireless and cable companies alike are focused on convergence-where any type of content or application can be delivered seamlessly across fixed or mobile networks.
+Wireline, wireless and cable companies alike are focused on convergence and partnering where any type of content or application can be delivered seamlessly across fixed or mobile networks.

-While communications companies are investing in future growth, the global economic slowdown that began in 2008 has limited liquidity and access to capital, and reduced budgets and forward visibility.
-Companies across most industries and sectors, including communications and media, are operating with increased expense discipline with many reducing their cost structures through actions which include lowering total headcount, decreasing information technology expenses, and reducing spending on contractors and consultants.
+While communications companies are investing in future growth, as a result of the global economic slowdown that began in 2008, companies across most industries and sectors, including communications and media, are operating with increased expense discipline with many reducing their cost structures through actions which include lowering total headcount, decreasing information technology expenses by migrating to cloud environments, and reducing spending on contractors and consultants.
 Spending decisions, both operating and capital expenses, are coming under increased scrutiny with a heightened focus on a demonstrated return on investment or lower total cost.

 It has been our experience that because the expertise necessary to address the market s needs is typically outside communications companies core competencies, they must ultimately either recruit and employ talent with the necessary experience or retain outside specialists.
 Additionally, the convergence of the communications, media and entertainment industries has brought forth many new competitors from outside the traditional communications industries who we believe do not possess the experience or skill sets needed to execute new business plans.
 We believe due to the range of expertise required and the time and expense associated with hiring and training new personnel, bringing expertise in-house is often not a viable option.
 We believe customers will continue to contract with consultative firms or outsource some of the expertise required to adapt to new environments and capitalize on new technologies now emerging, while maintaining a cost effective structure.
-When retaining outside specialists, we believe communications companies need experts that fully understand the communications industry and can provide timely and unbiased advice and recommendations for cost-effective solutions, including revenue assurance and expense avoidance.
+When retaining outside specialists, we believe communications companies need experts who fully understand the communications industry and can provide timely and unbiased advice and recommendations for cost-effective solutions, including revenue assurance and expense avoidance.
 TMNG has positioned its business to respond to these anticipated needs.